eyedeekay/i2p-apt-cacher-ng/README.md

 i2p-apt-cacher-ng
 -----------------

-OK it's usable now.
 Debian Sid or Docker Only.
 Make sure to read the full instructions.

 This project makes use of the I2P network.
 In order to use it, you will need to get an i2p router.
 [There is the original Java version](https://geti2p.net) and